MinaArzaghi/MinaArzaghi.github.io/aboutme.md

 <!-- ## Ph.D.
 Research-->

-Currently, I am further expanding my expertise as a Research Intern at [Mila](https://mila.quebec/en/), working under the guidance of Prof. [Golnoosh Farnadi](https://gfarnadi.github.io/).
-My focus lies in addressing ethical challenges within conversational recommender systems, where I am delving into the intricacies of ensuring responsible and unbiased AI-driven interactions.

 ## Professional Background

 Before starting my Ph.D., I worked as an R&D Data Scientist in the finance sector, focusing on algorithmic fairness, particularly with structured data.
 This role helped me understand how to apply academic theories to real-world problems and enhanced my ability to transform complex data into actionable solutions.